Missouri S&T awards scholarships to exceptional students.

-Scholarship-eligible students receive an initial scholarship award letter within two weeks of acceptance followed by a complete financial aid award package and letter in late March.
+Scholarship-eligible students receive an initial scholarship award letter with their admission letter followed by a complete financial aid award package and letter in late March.
 The award letter will detail all scholarships, need-based grants, state and federal loan programs, and all other aid for which you qualify.

 In addition to scholarships offered by S&T, we welcome scholarships you may earn from outside organizations.
 There is no limit to the amount of scholarship support you can bring with you from outside sources, so be sure to search for external scholarships and apply for as many as you are able to.

 Fall 2018 Freshmen Scholarships

 |Trustees' Scholarship||Minimum award: $6,000*||Minimum award: $14,000|

 Minimum awards listed above may be supported by a combination of funding sources.
 In addition, S&T need-based grants are available to those who qualify.
 Submit a FAFSA by February 1 of your senior year to be eligible.